Section214/PrintCenter/readme.txt

 Stable Tag: 1.0.0
 License: GNU Version 2 or Any Later Version

-Provides the server components for the Customer Print Center aspect of Grow Thrive Print
+Provides the server components for Customer Print Center.

 == Description ==

-Provides the server components for the Customer Print Center aspect of Grow Thrive Print
+Provides the server components for Customer Print Center.

 More information at [customerprintcenter.com](http://customerprintcenter.com/).